ajmwagar/slides/OutriggerV2/src/slides.md

 from NPM, most of which are used for logging (this is low).

 ## Private Beta
-Today, Outrigger is available for Gmail and G-Suite users.
+ Outrigger is available today for Gmail and G-Suite users.
 Let me know if you want to try it.
 [outriggerapp.com](https://outriggerapp.com)
 <br>
 ___Rig up and step out.___